-Our American Board of Pediatrics ACGME accredited fellowship curriculum provides a three year training program for physicians who have completed their pediatric residency with distinction who intend to develop a career in academic pediatric endocrinology.
-Our program accepts just one fellow at a time to ensure that the fellow receives focused individual attention from all of our faculty members.
-Fellow clinical responsibilities increase throughout the program through graded independence in subsequent years with faculty assistance and oversight throughout.
-Fellows’ experiences range from consultations on the inpatient service to continuity of care in our outpatient environment.
-Our multidisciplinary clinics in neuro-oncology, adolescent-young adult diabetes transition, gender dysphoria and disorders of sexual development combine the clinical abilities of multiple specialty providers to enhance patient care and enrich the fellows’ clinical exposure.
+Our American Board of Pediatrics ACGME accredited fellowship curriculum provides a three year training program for physicians who have completed their pediatric residency with distinction and who intend to develop a career in academic pediatric endocrinology.
+The program accepts just one fellow at a time to ensure that the trainee receives focused individual attention from all of our faculty members.
+Fellow clinical responsibilities increase throughout the program through graded independence with faculty oversight throughout.
+Fellow experiences range from consultations on the inpatient service to continuity of care in our outpatient environment.
+Our multidisciplinary clinics in neuro-oncology, adolescent-young adult diabetes transition, gender dysphoria and disorders of sexual development combine the clinical abilities of multiple specialty providers to enhance patient care and enrich the fellow’s clinical exposure.
 Our pioneering efforts in telemedicine allow us to serve patients from distant counties throughout California and further afield.
-Fellows achieve the core competencies of compassionate, appropriate, and effective patient care, state of the art medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism and systems-based practice.
-Fellow research training utilizes the UC Davis Clinical and Translational Science Center (CTSC) as well as the extensive research resources available throughout the University of California Davis campus.
+Fellows achieve the core competencies of compassionate, appropriate and effective patient care, state of the art medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism and systems-based practice.
+Fellow research training utilizes the UC Davis Clinical and Translational Science Center (CTSC) as well as the extensive research resources available throughout the University of California, Davis campus.
 Fellows can take advantage of the epidemiology, biostatistics and bioethics courses presented at our CTSC.
 The curriculum prepares the fellow to successfully become subspecialty certified by the American Board of Pediatrics.